Made for recurring payments at scale

 Made for payment success

-Collect 97.5% of payments successfully, at the first time of asking.
+Collect 97.5% of payments successfully at the first time of asking, with bank debit (such as ACH debit in the US).
 When a payment does fail, sit back and let Success+ schedule payment retries on the best day for each customer.

 Built for security and scale